Loher/grunt-inject-comment/README.md

 ### Options

-#### options.separator
+#### options.type
 Type: `String`
-Default value: `',  '`
+Default value: `'html'`

-A string value that is used to do something with whatever.
+Allowed values : 'html', 'js'

+An indicator used by the plugin to add the comment in an html or a js files.

-#### options.punctuation
+#### options.value
 Type: `String`
-Default value: `'.'`
+Default value: `my comment`

-A string value that is used to do something else with whatever else.
+The value of the comment that you want to add in your files.

 ### Usage Examples